On Left regular bands and real Conic-Line arrangements

 \section{Abstract}

 An arrangement of curves in the real plane divides it into a collection of faces.
-Already in the case of line arrangements, this collection can be given a structure of a left regular band and one can ask whether the same is possible for other arrangements.
+In the case of line arrangements, there exists an associative product which gives this collection a structure of a left regular band.
+A natural question is whether the same is possible for other arrangements.
 In this paper, we try to answer this question for the simplest generalization of line arrangements, that is, conic--line arrangements.

-Investigating the different algebraic structures induced on the face poset of a conic--line arrangement, we present two possibilities for generalizing the product and its associated structures.
+Investigating the different algebraic structures induced by the face poset of a conic--line arrangement, we present two different generalizations for the product and its associated structures: an alternative left regular band and an associative aperiodic semigroup.
 We also study the structure of sub left regular bands induced by these arrangements.
-We finish with some combinatorial properties of conic--line arrangements.
+We finish with some chamber counting results for conic--line arrangements.